Four Strong Winds: Other versions

-The song has been recorded by many other artists, including the Journeymen, the Seekers, Judy Collins, the Chad Mitchell Trio, the Browns, Bob Dylan, Marianne Faithfull, the Searchers, Bruce & Terry, John Denver, the Kingston Trio, Trini Lopez, Waylon Jennings, Chad and Jeremy, the Wolfe Tones, Blue Rodeo, Joan Baez, Vanity Fare, Glenn Yarborough, Saori Minami, Harry Belafonte, Tony Rice, Johnny Cash, the Carter Family, Sarah McLachlan, David Wiffen, Schooner Fare, the Pilgrims, and David Houston.
+The song has been recorded by many other artists, including the Journeymen, the Seekers, Judy Collins, the Chad Mitchell Trio, the Browns, Bob Dylan, Marianne Faithfull, the Searchers, Bruce & Terry, John Denver, the Kingston Trio, Trini Lopez, Waylon Jennings, Chad and Jeremy, Joan Baez, Vanity Fare, Glenn Yarborough, Saori Minami, Harry Belafonte, Tony Rice, Johnny Cash, and the Carter Family.

 Neil Young recorded the song for his 1978 album Comes a Time, with harmony vocals from Nicolette Larson, and on the Band's The Last Waltz.
 It has received significant airplay over album oriented rock and classic rock radio stations and has become part of Young's concert repertoire, including featured performances during Young's yearly appearances at Farm Aid benefit concerts.
 In Canada, his version reached No. 18 on the AC charts, No. 48 on the country charts, and No. 61 on the rock charts.

-Swedish artist Ulf Lundell recorded a translated cover titled "Fyra vindar", for his 1985 album Den vassa eggen, which did not make the cut but was later included in a remastered edition in 1998.
-Another recording of the Swedish version "Mot okänt land", appears on the 2016 album Vid Grinden by Georga.

 Canadian legacy

 The song is performed on the last night of the Edmonton Folk Music Festival each year.

 Tyson and Gordon Lightfoot performed the song at the opening ceremonies of the 1988 Winter Olympics in Calgary.

 Ian and Sylvia sang the song together at the 50th anniversary of the Mariposa Folk Festival on July 11, 2010, in Orillia, Ontario.
 On April 5, 2013, a recording of the song by Ian Tyson was played during the funeral of former Alberta Premier Ralph Klein, as the honour guard brought his urn into the Jack Singer Concert Hall.

 The song is referenced in the 1989 novel A Prayer for Owen Meany by John Irving, which deals with Americans living near or across the Canada–United States border.
 The narrator remembers how the main character Owen loved to hear that song as sung by the character of Hester.